Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/ICompositeCommand.md

 ### AllowPartialExecution

 Gets or sets a value indicating whether partial execution of commands is allowed.
-If this value is`true` , this composite command will always be executable and only invoke the internal commands that are executable.The default value is`false`.
+If this value is`true`, this composite command will always be executable and only invoke the internal commands that are executable.
+The default value is`false`.

 ### AtLeastOneMustBeExecutable

 Gets or sets a value indicating whether at least one command must be executable.
-This will prevent the command to be executed without any commands.The default value is`true`.
+This will prevent the command to be executed without any commands.
+The default value is`true`.